Filtrations of the Chow group of zero-cycles on abelian varieties and behavior under isogeny: Abstract

 \section{Abstract}

-For an abelian variety $A$ over a perfect field $k$ the author defined in \cite{Gazaki2015} a Bloch-Beilinson type filtration $\{F^r(A)\}_{r\geq 0}$ of the Chow group of zero-cycles, $\CH_0(A)$, with successive quotients related to a Somekawa $K$-group.
-In this article we consider the case when $A$ is isogenous to a product $X=E_1\times\cdots\times E_d$ of elliptic curves and explore how this filtration relates to a filtration of $\CH_0(X)$ defined by Raskind and Spiess (\cite{Raskind/Spiess2000}).
-When $k$ is a finite extension of $\Q_p$, we show that under some assumptions on the reduction type of $E_i$ the Albanese kernel of the abelian variety $A$ is the direct sum of its maximal divisible subgroup and a torsion group of finite exponent, which is in fact finite when $A$ is an abelian surface.
-We obtain a similar result for products $C_1\times \cdots\times C_d$ of smooth projective curves whose Jacobians are isogenous to products of elliptic curves.
-This gives new evidence for a conjecture of Raskind and Spiess and Colliot-Th\'{e}l\`{e}ne.
-Using Jacobians of hyperelliptic curves of genus $2$ we give infinitely many new examples that satisfy this conjecture.
+For an abelian variety $A$ over a field $k$ the author defined in \cite{Gazaki2015} a Bloch-Beilinson type filtration $\{F^r(A)\}_{r\geq 0}$ of the Chow group of zero-cycles, $\CH_0(A)$, with successive quotients related to a Somekawa $K$-group.
+In this article we show that this filtration behaves well with respect to isogeny, and in particular if $n:A\to A$ is the multiplication by $n$ map on $A$, then its push-forward $n_\star$ is given on the quotient $F^r/F^{r+1}$ by multiplication by $n^r$.
+In the special case when $A=E_1\times\cdots\times E_d$ is a product of elliptic curves, we show that this filtration agrees with a filtration defined by Raskind and Spiess and with the Pontryagin filtration previously considered by Beauville and Bloch.
+We also obtain some results in the more general case when $A$ is isogenous to a product of elliptic curves.
+When $k$ is a finite extension of $\Q_p$, using Jacobians of curves isogenous to products of elliptic curves, we give new evidence for a conjecture of Raskind and Spiess and Colliot-Th\'{e}l\`{e}ne, which predicts that the kernel of the Albanese map is the direct sum of a divisible group and a finite group.